WebberZone/contextual-related-posts/readme.txt

 * New: Option to change the priority of the content filter.
 Now you can choose at what stage after the content the related posts are added.
 * New: Option to exclude the display on custom post types.
 Find this under Output Options
 * New: Redesigned settings page to be more responsive on mobile devices and better integrated in the WordPress Dashboard design
-* Modified: Modified thumbnail code.
-Attached image to the post is given priority over first image
+* New: Function `get_crp_posts_id` can be used to fetch the IDs of related posts.
+Check out the FAQ on details of this
 * Modified: Shortcode now considers a wider range of attributes

 = 1.8.10.2 =